b0sh4ng-github/Twitch-Chat-Downloader-Enhanced/readme.md

 # Twitch Chat Downloader Enhanced

-Built on the original tcd, the enhanced version (planned) will add more fine-tuned search-vector returns, add video downloads, add parallel processing, add multiple-auth-and-routing, and potentially add other features as well.
+Built on the original tcd, the enhanced version (planned) will add more fine-tuned search-vector returns, add video downloads, add error-catching-and-retires-later functionality, add parallel processing, add multiple-auth-and-routing, and potentially add other features as well.

 ### Requirements